jnoorchashm37/lib-eth/README.md

 ## Overview

-This monorepo contains utilities and abstractions for interacting with Ethereum networks, Reth nodes, and Uniswap protocols.
+This monorepo contains utilities and abstractions for interacting with Ethereum networks, Reth nodes, and Alloy tooling.
 It provides a comprehensive toolkit for developers building on Ethereum and Layer 2 networks.

 ## Crates